skybert/skybert-net/src/talks/2019-integration-test-with-docker-and-mvn/integration-testing-with-docker-and-mvn.md

 ## How about the old integration tests?

-Has been **broken for at least 4-5 years** and we have during this time been without integration tests.
+`integration-test` has been **broken for at least 4-5 years** and we have during this time been without integration tests.

 ---